dustsigns/lecture-demos/feature_detection/difference_of_gaussians_readme.md

 ![Screenshot](../screenshots/difference_of_gaussians.png)

 In order to robustly find edges in images at multiple scales, the Difference of Gaussians (DoG) can be used.
-It is computed by subtracting a Gaussian-filtered image with a standard deviation of sigma (left in the *Blurred(sigma) vs. blurred(k\*sigma)* window) from the image filtered with a multiple (k) of sigma (right).
+It is computed by subtracting a Gaussian-filtered image with a standard deviation of sigma (left in the *Blurred(sigma), blurred(k\*sigma)* window) from the image filtered with a multiple (k) of sigma (right).
 The result of the subtraction, i.e., the difference image (window *Blurred(k\*sigma) - blurred(sigma)*), allows localizing edges for suitable choices of k.

 *Note on residual visualizations: Yellow pixels indicate positive differences, teal pixels indicate negative differences.
 The brighter the color is, the larger the differences are in absolute terms.
 Black equals zero, i.e., no difference.*